What is “The Wave” and what’s so great about it you ask?

 As described above, at the time of writing the permit process for Coyote Buttes South had much better odds than the North Buttes.
 We also didn’t encounter a single other soul during our hike.
 As such, we made the assumption that rangers are not patrolling the area as often or thoroughly as The Wave.

 The fee for Coyote Buttes South is $5.00/person and $5.00/dog per day.

-The roads to get to the two parking lots for Coyote Buttes South are pretty rough; 4-wheel drive and high clearance required.
-The ranger informed us that the road to the Pawhole parking lot was far better than the road to the Cottonwood Cove parking lot which has deep sand so we opted for the former.
-From Kanab it took us about an hour and 40 minutes to drive to the Pawhole parking lot.
+The roads to get to the two parking lots for Coyote Buttes South are really rough.
+A 4-wheel drive and high clearance are a must.
+The ranger informed us that the road to the Pawhole parking lot was far better than the road to the Cottonwood Cove parking lot which would require driving through deep sand.
+From Kanab, it should take about an hour and 40 minutes to drive to the Pawhole parking lot.

 Zion National Park

 The Narrows is an out-and-back through a slot canyon that has a river running through it.
 This hike is incredibly popular in the summertime when you can do it in a bathing suit.
-In the winter you’ll need to rent dry suits and wetsocks.
+In the winter, you’ll need to rent dry suits and wet socks.
 Don’t even think of attempting this one if there is a chance of rain – flash floods are no joke.

-White Pocket is a small and compact area of epic white and orange sandstone formations that are pretty easy to explore without putting in too many miles.
-We scoured the area and only ended up walking about 4 miles total for the day.
+White Pocket is a small and compact area of epic white and orange sandstone formations.
+They are pretty easy to explore without putting in too many miles.
+We crisscrossed the area multiple times and only ended up walking about four miles total for the day.

 Was it Worth it?

+Good luck getting a permit for The Wave in Arizona!
 May the odds be ever in your favor!

 Looking for other awesome adventures in Northern Arizona?
 Check out our favorite guides!